 At some point in every major writing project I’ve ever worked on, I’ve wanted to give up.
 I’ve gotten to the point where I’ve felt so exhausted, so stupid, so humiliated that I wanted to quit being a writer and give up my dream altogether.

-Steven Pressfield calls this the Resistance, a malicious, sentient force actively seeking the destruction of your art.
+Steven Pressfield calls this the Resistance, a malicious, sentient force actively seeking the destruction of your creative thinking and art.
 I call it the ugly middle.
-Whatever you want to call it, the truth is that when you reach this point, you’re close to a break through.
-It’s always darkest before dawn.
+Whatever you want to call it, the truth is that when you reach this point, you’re close to a breakthrough.

 How do you push through?
 Here are five tips to help you focus on your writing when it’s the last thing you want to do: